microsoft/AzureTrailblazerAcademy/month4/labs/lab_serverless/README.md

 ## Overview

 Contoso Ltd. is rapidly expanding their toll booth management business to operate in a much larger area.
 As this is not their primary business, which is online payment services, they are struggling with scaling up to meet the upcoming demand to extract license plate information from a large number of new tollbooths, using photos of vehicles uploaded to cloud storage.
 Currently, they have a manual process where they send batches of photos to a 3rd-party who manually transcodes the license plates to CSV files that they send back to Contoso to upload to their online processing system.
 They want to automate this process in a way that is cost effective and scalable.
+- Requirements:
+1. Replace manual process with a reliable, automated solution using as many cloud native services/components as possible.

+2. Take advantage of a machine learning service that would allow them to accurately detect license plate numbers without needing artificial intelligence expertise.

+3. Mechanism for manually entering license plate images that could not be processed.

+4. Have a solution that can scale to any number of cars that pass through all toll booths, handling unforeseen traffic conditions that cause unexpected spikes in processed images.

+5. Establish an automated workflow that periodically exports processed license plate data on a regular interval, and sends an alert email when no items are exported.

+6. Would like to develop an automated deployment pipeline from source control.

+7. Use a monitoring dashboard that can provide a real-time view of components, historical telemetry data for deeper analysis, and supports custom alerts.

+8. Design an extensible solution that could support batch and real-time analytics, as well as other scenarios in the future.

-They believe serverless is the best route for them, but do not have the expertise to build the solution.
+-They believe serverless is the best route for them, but do not have the expertise to build the solution.

 ## Solution architecture